PREVENT: An Unsupervised Approach to Predict Software Failures in Production: Related Work

-Signature-based approaches suffer from two main limitations: \begin{inparaenum}[(i)] \item They require labeled failure data for training, which may not be easy to collect, and \item foster predictions that overfit the failures available in the training set, without well capturing other failures and failure patterns. \end{inparaenum}
+Signature-based approaches suffer from two main limitations: they both require labeled failure data for training, which may not be easy to collect, and foster predictions that overfit the failures available in the training set, without well capturing other failures and failure patterns.

 Both \emph{semi-supervised} and \emph{unsupervised} approaches learn models from data observed during normal (non-failing) executions, and identify anomalies when the data observed in production deviate from the normal behaviors captured in the models, thus discharging the burden of labelling the training data.